 The 20 blogs that have made the final list have been selected following a selection according to 4 criteria:

 - The practicality of the tips and pieces of advice

 - Purpose of the blog

-In this award, you will find talented photographers, skilled writers, wanderlust addicts, foodies, family travelers, and eco-friendly travelers.
+In this award, you will find talented photographers, skilled writers, wanderlust addicts, foodies, family travellers, and eco-friendly travellers.
 Additionally, it is necessary to mention that some websites awarded are not, strictly speaking, travel blogs.
 However, in every case, the usefulness of their tips or their great content have convinced us to include them.

-All 20 blogs have made it as “Best 20 Travel Blogs” meaning the order is random.
+All 20 blogs have made it as “Best 20 Travel Blogs in 2019” meaning the order is random.

 We would like to congratulate all the bloggers that made the Top 20 thanks to their awesome work!

 The nominated bloggers are more than welcome to put the following code on their website to use the badge and share their nomination with their readers!

 <a href="https://luggagehero.com/2019-best-travel-blogs-paris-awards/"><img class="aligncenter size-full wp-image-6337" src="https://4ba1rb1hcqqe3bl4de2xe0t1-wpengine.netdna-ssl.com/wp-content/uploads/2019/06/luggagehero_top-travel-blog_2019_paris_blaa.png" alt="" width="210" height="210" /></a>